 Scientific Research Licenses

 Research that does not fall under the Wildlife or Archaeologist legislation requires a Scientific Research Licence which is administered by the Scientific Services Office at the GNWT ‘s Department of Education Culture and Employment.
-Applications for Scientific Research Licences can be submitted through an online system (POLAR).
+Applications for Scientific Research Licences can be submitted through an online system (POLAR) and the GNWT's "Doing Research in the Northwest Territories: A Guide for Researchers" can be found, here.

 It is recommended that applications be submitted at least three months before the proposed start date, especially if you have not already started communication about your project.
 It is best to be proactive, apply early and begin your communication with community organizations as early as possible.